Global Political Economy

 5. Principal-Agent Problem

 Occurs when one person or entity (the agent) is able to make decisions on behalf of, or that impact, another person or entity (the principal).
+The dilemma exists because sometimes the agent is motivated to act in their own best interests rather than those of the principal.

 Examples: corporate managers (agents) vs. shareholders (principals); doctors recommending unnecessary procedures; politicians pursuing reelection over constituent interests